Guardians of the Galaxy (film): Plot

 Quill contacts Yondu before following Gamora into space, giving her his helmet to survive; Yondu arrives and retrieves the pair.
 Rocket, Drax, and Groot threaten to attack Yondu's ship to rescue them, but Quill negotiates a truce, promising the Orb to Yondu.
-Quill's group agrees that facing Ronan means certain death, but that they cannot let him use the Infinity Stone to destroy the galaxy.
+Quill's group agrees that facing Ronan means certain death but that they cannot let him use the Infinity Stone to destroy the galaxy.
 On Ronan's flagship, the Dark Aster, Ronan embeds the Stone in his warhammer, taking its power for himself.
 He contacts Thanos, threatening to kill him after first destroying Xandar.
 Hateful of her adoptive father, Nebula allies with Ronan.

-The Ravagers and Quill's group join with the Nova Corps to confront the Dark Aster at Xandar, with Quill's group breaching the warship with the Milano.
+The Ravagers and Quill's group join the Nova Corps to confront the Dark Aster at Xandar, with Quill's group breaching the warship with the Milano.
 Ronan uses his empowered warhammer to destroy the Nova Corps fleet.
-Drax kills Korath and Gamora defeats Nebula, who escapes, but the group finds themselves outmatched by Ronan's power until Rocket crashes a Ravager ship through the Dark Aster.
+Drax kills Korath, and Gamora defeats Nebula, who escapes.
+However, the group finds themselves outmatched by Ronan's power.
+Rocket crashes a Ravager ship through the Dark Aster.
 The damaged Dark Aster crash-lands on Xandar, with Groot sacrificing himself to shield the group.
 Ronan emerges from the wreck and prepares to destroy Xandar, but Quill distracts him, allowing Drax and Rocket to destroy Ronan's warhammer.
 Quill grabs the freed Stone, and with Gamora, Drax, and Rocket sharing its burden, uses it to vaporize Ronan.

-In the aftermath, Quill tricks Yondu into taking a container supposedly containing the Stone, and gives the real one to the Nova Corps.
-As the Ravagers leave Xandar, Yondu remarks that it turned out well that they did not deliver Quill to his father per their contract.
+Quill gives Yondu a container supposedly containing the Stone and gives the real one to the Nova Corps.
+As the Ravagers leave Xandar, Kraglin Obfonteri remarks that it turned out well that they did not deliver Quill to his father per their contract.
 Quill's group, now known as the Guardians of the Galaxy, has their criminal records expunged, and Quill learns that he is only half-human, his father being part of an ancient, unknown species.
 Quill finally opens the last present he received from his mother, a cassette tape filled with her favorite songs.
 The Guardians leave in the rebuilt Milano along with a potted sapling cut from Groot, which grows into a baby version of him.